Alestrio/SDN-Hugo/Rapport/_index.en.md

 ## Report

-Plan :
+Planification :

-1. Page de garde / index rapport
+1. front page / report index
-2. Remerciement
+2. Thanks
-3. Resume et mots clef (nb - doublons index du site)
+3. Resume and key word (nb - doubled from the site index)
-4. Sommaire
+4. Table of content
-5. Introduction
+5. Intro
-   1. Problematique : **Comment adapter facilement la configuration des actifs réseau des salles de TP?**
+   1. Problematic : **How can we easily adapt the cofiguration of the netwok pe room's actif?**
-6. Developement
+6. Development
-   1. Contexte du projet
+   1. Project situation
-      1. Besoin
+      1. Need
-      2. Suite d'un autre projet
+      2. Following an older project
-      3. Contraintes techniques aplliquer au projet
+      3. Technical constraint applied to the project
-   2. Mise en oeuvre
+   2. Realisation
-      1. Connexion entre l'api et le switch
+      1. Link beetween the api and switch
-      2. L'api
+      2. The api
-      3. L'interface web
+      3. The web interface
-      4. Travail colaboratif
+      4. Collaborative work
-   3. Ammelioration envisageable
+   3. Considered update
-      1. Switch mis a jours en temps réel
+      1. Real time update beetwen the switch api
-      2. Découverte automatique de l'infrastructure
+      2. Auto-discovery of the infrastructure
-      3. Prise en charge de switch de nouvelle generation
+      3. Care of new generation switch
-      4. Création de graphique et alerte pour supervision
+      4. Chart creation and alerte for supervision
 7. Conclusion
-8. Lexique - Glossaire
+8. Lexicon - Glossary
-9. Blibliographie
+9. Blibliography
-10. Sommaire des Annexes
+10. Annexes' table of content
 11. Annexes